 7. Milad Al-Nabi

-When Does It Take Place - The date of Milad Al-Nabi isn't fixed and varies from year to year due to its accordance with the Islamic (lunar) calendar.
+Date: 26 August 2026 (Varies from year to year due to its accordance with the Islamic (lunar) calendar)

 Suggested Read: Top Restaurants In Jeddah, Saudi Arabia To Relish Rich & Authentic Flavors

 A country that has emerged as one of the most fascinating holiday destinations over the years, festivals in Saudi Arabia are an absolute treat for visitors and natives in the country.
 From cultural events that last for days to some of the most traditional festivals that carry immense importance, this is a country that has it all.
-Want to indulge in the festivities of Saudi Arabia?
-Book your Saudi Arabia plane tickets today and come be a part of the festivities in the country.
+If you are visiting Saudi Arabia, be sure not to miss out on these vibrant festivities.
+Book one of our expertly crafted Saudi Arabia tour packages for a hassle-free experience and get ready to dive deeper into the soul of this Arabian gem!

 A festival that started with the sole purpose of attracting more tourists to Jeddah, the Hala Jeddah Festival was first founded in the year 2000 and has grown since to become one of the most popular festivals in the region.